Nina Bang: Biography

 When Prime Minister Thorvald Stauning established his first government—the first Danish social democratic government, the Cabinet of Stauning I—in 1924, Bang was appointed Minister for Education, which made her the first female minister in Denmark and one of the first in the world.
 Bang's primary ambitions as minister was to democratize the school system and to improve the teacher training.
 Despite being the first woman to reach the top of the political system in Denmark, Bang never engaged in the women's movement but considered the situation of women a part of the regular political struggle, and criticised the right-wing women's movement for obscuring differences between the classes of society.

 Bang stirred up quite a commotion when at the 50th anniversary of the new building for the Royal Danish Theatre in 1924, she forbade the playing of the overture to Elves' Hill and thus the royal anthem Kong Kristian.
-When a group of students sang the anthem anyway, addressing it directly to King Christian X of Denmark, she refused to stand up as tradition dictated and as the entire audience did.
+When a group of students sang the anthem anyway, addressing it directly to King Christian X, she refused to stand up as tradition dictated and as the entire audience did.
 Some of the other ministers had trouble deciding whether to sit or stand, but only Bang remained fully seated.
 As a politician, she was uncompromising and aggressive, characteristics that earned her the nicknames "Our Lady of Denmark" and "the only real man in the government".

 When Stauning's government resigned in 1926, Bang continued as a member of the Landsting, but due to illness her activity was limited.
 She died in 1928.